 Anyhow, the mountainous terrain of the Chubu region offers us many spectacles to see.
 They are endless and surprising.
 Here is the taste of the natural wonders of Japan from the Chubu region:

 Behold the evident power of nature from the panoramic view of the massive lava rock formations in Kiyotsu Gorge!
-It is going to be a truly magical experience, at least for geologists and rock enthusiasts.
+It will be a truly magical experience, at least for geologists and rock enthusiasts.

 The rock formation visible in the walls and slopes of the mountains in Kiyotsu Gorge is called “columnar jointing.”
-They are just rocks in a sense but isn’t it a manifestation of nature’s creativity?
+They are just rocks, but isn’t it a manifestation of nature’s creativity?

 You don’t have to worry about falling rocks if you want to see the gorge because you won’t be hiking in it.
-Instead, you will be walking inside a 750-meter tunnel with 4 Instagrammable viewpoints located at the most scenic parts of the gorge.
+Instead, you will walk inside a 750-meter tunnel with 4 Instagrammable viewpoints located at the most scenic parts of the gorge.

 In some photos, they only look small, like a meter tall or lesser.
 That’s why I included a picture of tourists wandering at the cliff.
 You see, they are gigantic!
 It is said that these cliffs tower up to 30 meters.